npmccallum/deo/README.md

 right.
 Here again, we test to make sure you don't expose sensitive certificates.

-All communications are encrypted.
-Each Deo server offers only one certificate chain for encryption, but can decrypt using multiple certificates.
-This lets you set a new encryption key while still using old ones for decryption.

-The Deo server NEVER writes anything and is completely stateless.
-Feel free to run it in a container if you like.

-###### Configuration

-The Deo daemon requires only three configuration items:

-1. A PEM file containing the TLS certificate chain and private key.
-2. A PEM file containing the encryption certificate chain.
-3. A directory of PEM files containing decryption certs/keys.

-In the default install, these items are, respectively, located at:

-1. /etc/deo/decryptd.pem
-2. /etc/deo/encrypt.pem
-3. /etc/deo/decrypt.d
+Unlike most services, Deo uses two certificate/key pairs.
+All certificate material is stored in PEM format.

+The first certificate/key pair is for encrypting all communications.
+This is just a standard TLS certificate setup.
+Simply place the certificate, its private key and any required intermediate certificates into /etc/deo/decryptd.pem.

+The second certificate/key pair is used for encryption and decryption of the client secrets and is setup in a slightly more complicated two-step process.

+First, all three components (the certificate, the private key and any required intermediate certificates) should be placed in a .pem file of your choosing in the /etc/deo/decrypt.d/ directory.
+When the server receives a decryption request, it will attempt to decrypt the data using the certificates stored here.
+Hence, installing this .pem file into this directory permits the server to decrypt incoming decryption requests using this certificate.

+Second, the certificate itself and any intermediate certificates (but not the private key), should be placed into /etc/deo/encrypt.pem.
+This data is returned directly to clients who query for the encryption certificate chain.
 On important note is necessary.
-The encryption certificate advertised to the client MUST have a subject with a commonName that resolves to the decryption server.
+This file MUST contain a certificate with a subject with a commonName that resolves to the decryption server.
 This is the hostname that the client will use during decryption.
 This hostname may be an IP address.

-###### Enablement
+Why place the same certificate information in two different places?
+The Deo decryption service advertises only one encryption certificate chain but can handle decryption requests for multiple certificates.
+This allows for easy transitional certificate rotation.
+You can swap in a new certificate (for new encryption and decryption requests) but still retain the old certificate to handle decryption requests for already encrypted data.

-To enable the server, just run the following as root:
+Once certificates are installed, just run the following as root:

     # systemctl enable deo-decryptd.socket
     # systemctl start deo-decryptd.socket